arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators.md

 implementation of concrete parsers to the last chapter.
 When I was first introduced to parsers, I was just confused: what on earth does it mean to parse a single character returning a character?
 What's the point?
 Where is this leading me?
-My own 'aha!' moment came when I got how composition turns tiny parsers into something actually useful.
 I hope I can help you skip past that initial disorientation entirely.

 - We will write code with Test-Driven Development.